 Part 2 requests certification that the proposed rehabilitation work appears to be consistent with the Secretary’s Standards.
 Part 2 is the most complex part of the application.
 It requires a description of each significant architectural feature of the property and how it will be treated in the rehabilitation.
 Many property owners choose to complete Part 2 themselves using the Department’s Sample Rehabilitation Proposal as a guide.
 Others hire a professional consultant to assist them.
-(DHR maintains a list of consultants who request listing their services.)
+A list of consultants is available from the Department upon request.
 Additional photographs of the property are sometimes necessary to document Part 2.

-Part 3 requests certification that the completed work is consistent with the Secretary’s Standards.
+Part 3 requests certification that the completed work meets the Secretary of the Interior’s Standards for Rehabilitation.
 Photographs showing the completed work must accompany Part 3.
 For the State credit, a CPA cost certification (an Agreed Upon Procedures Report or an Independent Auditor’s Report) is required in order to document and certify eligible project expenses.

-The size and clarity of the photographic images must adequately document the before and after conditions of the building.
-For the average project 24 to 36 photographs are generally sufficient.
-However, it is better to have more rather than too few photographs.
-Photos need to be color, good quality resolution, submitted in hard copy, and at least 4” x 6”.
+The size and clarity of photographic images must adequately document the before and after conditions of the building.
+24 to 36 photographs are generally sufficient for the average project.
+However, it is better to have more photographs than to have too few.
+Photographs need to be color, good quality resolution, submitted in hard copy, and at least 4” x 6”.
 If photographs are judged to be insufficient, the reviewer may place your application on hold and request additional photographs, which could delay your project’s review.
 Photographs for Federal projects must be printed on glossy photographic quality paper, not copy paper.

-As noted in the application, photographs must be labeled with the following information: building name and/or address, view (e.g., north side), and description (e.g., plaster damage in dining room, north wall).
-Photographs must be numbered and keyed to the Part 2 description of work as well as to a floorplan of the building (the photo key).
+As noted in the application, photographs must be labeled with the following information: view (i.e. north side), and description (i.e. plaster damage in dining room, north wall).
+Photographs for the Part 2 must be numbered and keyed to the Part 2 description of work as well as to a floorplan of the building (the photo key).

 For most buildings, the following features should be photographed in order to allow for proper evaluation:

-The Virginia legislation authorizing the state tax credit is found at Virginia Code. §58.1-339.2.
+The Virginia legislation authorizing the State tax credit is found at Virginia Code. §58.1-339.2.
 The regulations for the State program are final as of February 10, 2016.